dassarthak18/SobolBox/paper/paper.md

 With the advent of friendly competitions such as International Verification of Neural Networks Competition (VNN-COMP) [@brix2023fourthinternationalverificationneural], the problem of safety verification of neural networks is becoming more standardized, and we are seeing a shift from theoretical approaches to practical, measurable efforts.
 This tool, much like current state-of-the-art such as Marabou [@wu2024marabou], $\alpha,\beta$-crown [@abcrown] and NeuralSAT [@duong2023dpll], is an attempt in this direction.

 # Methodology

+BoxRL-NNV treats neural networks as a true non-convex multi-input multi-output (MIMO) black box.

+It extracts input bounds for any given neural network directly from the VNN-LIB file and generates a sample of input points using Latin Hypercube Sampling (LHS), which is a Monte Carlo simulation method used to generate a near-random sample of parameter values from a multidimensional distribution.
+LHS is scalable and requires fewer samples to achieve the same level of accuracy as uniform sampling.
+This makes it particularly useful in complex simulations where computational resources are limited.
+Moreover, LHS ensures that samples are more evenly distributed across the range of each variable, reducing the correlation between samples and ensuring a better coverage of the entire distribution.

+By computing the neural network outputs across these points, BoxRL-NNV identifies the most promising regions where global optima might be found.
+Thereafter, BoxRL-NNV picks the most promising region and performs a limited-memory boxed BFGS (L-BFGS-B) optimization to converge to a local optima around that region.
+This ensures a reasonably accurate estimate of the output bounds of the neural network.
+Once these extremum estimates are obtained, they are fed into a SAT/SMT solver (Microsoft z3 Theorem Prover) along with the safety violation properties to verify the safety of the neural network.

+This pipeline guarantees fast counterexample generation for satisfiable instances, and identifies unsatisfiable instances with reasonable accuracy.

 # Acknowledgements